AndreWohnsland/netfieldio/README.md

 Only contains values wich differ from standard container config.
 ```

-### updateAndRedeployContainer
+### postMethod

 ```
-Usage: netfieldio updateAndRedeployContainer|udc [options]
+Usage: netfieldio postMethod|pm [options]

-WARNING: Deprecated, use createAndDeployContainer with the --force flag instead.
-Will removed with v1.2.

-Update an existing container, delete and redeploy it to a given device
+Post a Method to a given container at a device

 Options:
-  -k, --key <key>                 api key from netfieldio -t, --tag <string>              version tag of the image -c, --container <id>            container id of the container to update -d, --device <id>               device id of the device to redeploy to -oc, --config-container <path>  path to the config.JSON for the container, identical to the create one -od, --config-device <path>     path to the config.JSON for the device, can be empty -v, --verbose                   activate rich output/debugging -h, --help                      display help for command
+  -k, --key <key>             api key from netfieldio -c, --container <string>    name of the container -m, --method <string>       name of the method to call -d, --device <id>           device id of the device to redeploy to -p, --payload <string>      object like string of the argument payload for the method -v, --verbose               activate rich output/debugging -mr, --maxretries <int>     amount of retries in case of 404 -si, --sleepinterval <int>  time between each retry -h, --help                  display help for command

-Need the apikey, url and tag of the image, id of the container and the device.
+Need the apikey, id of the device, name of the container and a method.
-Please refer to the docs or the official netfieldio API for the structure of the JSON.
-Not needed values should left blank and must not be deleted in the containerconfig!
-The device config only contains values wich differ from standard container config.
+The payload is dependent from the method and may or may not be required.
+Retries and sleepintervall is for the case the request returns a 404 response.
 ```

 # Examples